 To stylus or not to stylus?

 Which brings me to the Apple Pencil.
-At the time the iPad Pro was announced, a lot of people commented on how this represented Apple losing sight of one of Jobs’ fundamental rules: Thou shalt never pair a stylus with an Apple touch device.
+At the time of the iPad Pro’s unveiling, many people commented on how it represented Apple losing sight of one of Jobs’ fundamental rules: Thou shalt never pair a stylus with an Apple touch device.

-For Cook to do this showed that he — and Apple as a whole — was willing to compromise on the user-first excellence that Jobs had prided himself on.
+For Cook to do this showed that he — and Apple as a whole — would willingly compromise the user-first excellence that Jobs prided himself on.

 In this case, it meant that no currently existing stylus belonged anywhere near Apple’s beautiful iPad — and Apple proved it right by debuting the most impressive, pressure-sensitive stylus I’ve ever used.
 For my money, the Apple Pencil is one of the best products Apple has released under Cook’s leadership.
 It’s absolutely one of my top five Apple accessories of all time.